developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 ##### Inject a JavaScript file into one server page using relative reference:
 	:::javascript
 	<script type='text/javascript' src='file://%INSTALLDIR%/enroll.js' pages='/mypages/page2.html; /mypages/page5.html' />
-_On server-based apps, DOM injection references are relative to the startPage URL, for example "http://myserver.com/mypages/startPage.html"_
+_On server-based apps, DOM injection references are relative to the startPage URL. <br>For example, "http://myserver.com/mypages/startPage.html"_ could be the full URL for the example above.

 <br>